Introduction

 Consultant - Minimal Access Surgery & Surgical Oncology

-Over three decades of surgical experience.
-UK-trained, France-certified in laparoscopic and colorectal surgery, with a long association with the Indo-American Cancer Institute and Omega Hospitals, Hyderabad.
+Over three decades of surgical practice.
+UK-trained, France-certified in laparoscopic and colorectal surgery.
+Now practising as an Independent Consultant in association with several reputed corporate hospitals in Hyderabad.

 Continue reading